The Court

 - Upon the official's signal, both teams rush to center court and attempt to retrieve as many balls as possible.

-- A team may rush with as many or as few players as it wants, but at least one person from each team has to Rush.
+- A team may rush with as many or as few players as it wants.

 - There is no limit to how many balls an individual player may retrieve.